Merging observations

 [7]:

-INFO:hydropandas.observation:new and existing observation have the same metadata
+INFO:hydropandas.observation.merge_metadata:left and right observation have the same metadata

 [8]: